IN THIS GUIDE

-The Store URL is an optional field to add a link to your store.
+The store URL is an optional field to add a link to your store.

-The Locale setting will allows you to set the currency on your Order Desk store.
+The locale setting will allows you to set the currency on your Order Desk store.

-Set your Timezone so that your orders will be displayed with your local time offset.
+Set your timezone so that your orders will be displayed with your local time offset.

-If enabled, Normalize Capitalization will automatically capitalize fields where lower case letters have been used.
+If enabled, normalize capitalization will automatically capitalize fields where lower case letters have been used.
 This will also affect certain abbreviations.
-For instance, if a company name has LLC in it, when Normalize Capitalization is enabled, it will automatically change it to Llc.
+For instance, if a company name has LLC in it, when normalize capitalization is enabled, it will automatically change it to Llc.

 When splitting an order, if you want to keep the extra details of the order (that is, if you want to keep the connection with the source of the order), select Keep Extra Order Details.
 This way, when split, the new order will be linked to the original order and can still communicate with the source (your shopping cart) where the order came from.
 The new order will share the original order ID and have -S1 appended to it, for example, #1234 and #1234-S1.

 If you would like to follow your store's order activity with an RSS Reader, you can get your RSS Feed here.
 As orders come in, your reader will display them.

-Every Order Desk store has a store ID.
-If Prepend Original Store ID When Transferring Orders Into This Store is checked, any time orders are copied or moved from another Order Desk store to the store this store, they will have the original store ID prepended to the order number.
+Every Order Desk store has a unique store ID.
+If Prepend Original Store ID When Transferring Orders Into This Store is enabled, any time orders are copied or moved from another Order Desk store into this store, they will have the original store ID prepended to the order number.

 The date format uses PHP date code.
 For more information and the date code reference, refer to this article.